About Us

 Bart grew up on the ranch, and brings ample experience and an inherent understanding of cattle and horses.
 He is a talented woodworker and metalworker, and he even dabbles in mechanics, especially when it concerns our 1964 International pickup truck.
 He can fix or build almost anything we need on the ranch!

-Heather grew up in the city of Rochester, New York, surrounded by rolling hills of farmland and apple orchards.
+Heather grew up in Rochester, New York, surrounded by rolling hills of farmland and apple orchards.
 She was fascinated by the local living history museum, and by the tales in Laura Ingalls Wilder’s books about life on the prairie.
 After earning her bachelor’s degree in biology, she landed in Montana and was immediately hooked on the wide open spaces and relaxed atmosphere.

 Our Crew